 It also suggests a re-positioning of man in nature: a dimension where uncertainty outweighs control, but at the same time it gives an opportunity for unexpected points of view.
 In fact, the resulting images are very different from what one had imagined when inside the cave whilst glimpsing or touching the inner surfaces.

-Twenty of these new frottages are currently included in the exhibition Number, Rhythm, Transformation - Contemporary Dialogues with Emma Kunz, curated by Régine Bonnefoit and Sara Petrucci in collaboration with the Heinrich Gebert Kulturstiftung Appenzell at Kunsthalle Ziegelhütte, Appenzell, from May to October 2020.
+Twenty of these new frottages were presented at the exhibition Number, Rhythm, Transformation - Contemporary Dialogues with Emma Kunz, curated by Régine Bonnefoit and Sara Petrucci in collaboration with the Heinrich Gebert Kulturstiftung Appenzell at Kunsthalle Ziegelhütte, Appenzell, 2020.